olafem/Demo-IBM-/README.md

 # Demo-IBM-Data

-This is a Git Practice for IBM Data Science course
+This is a list of projects for the IBM Data Science professional Certificate program